 The screenshots then rumored showed blue bubbles just underneath the video player showing more specific video recommendations that are now being rolled out to a wider audience, on both the Android and iOS platforms.

-According to the document, these videos won’t consume any data unless a user chooses to download them and users will be free to opt out of the recommendations by going to Settings then Backgrounds & Downloads.
+According to the document, these videos won’t consume any data unless a user chooses to download them and users will be free to opt-out of the recommendations by going to Settings then Backgrounds and Downloads.